Naïm Abou-Jaoudé

-Naïm Abou-Jaoudé, born on 9 July 1966 in Jal-El-Dib (Lebanon), is the Chief Executive Officer (CEO) of Candriam and Chairman of New York Life Investment Management International, which is the global investment manager branch of New York Life.
+Naïm Abou-Jaoudé, born on 9 July 1966 in Jal-El-Dib (Lebanon), is the Chief Executive Officer (CEO) of New York Life Investment Management (NYLIM).

-Candriam is a top tier asset manager in Europe, with $175 billion of Assets Under Management, part of New York Life Investment ($600bn of Assets Under Management).
+NYLIM, a multi-boutique third-party asset management business, is part of New York Life Investments (NYLI), which oversees more than $600 billion in assets.
+NYLI serves as the global investment manager branch of New York Life.

 Early life and education

-Naïm Abou-Jaoudé spent his early years in Lebanon before emigrating to Paris, France in 1978.
+Abou-Jaoudé spent his early years in Lebanon before emigrating to Paris, France in 1978.
 He earned a graduate degree at the Institute of Political Studies in Paris (IEP-Sciences Po) and holds a master's degree in Economics and Finance from Université Paris II – Panthéon Assas.